 In 1914 it was purchased by Dr. Hendrik Belgum, a native of Norway who had lived in Wisconsin.
 Dr. Belgum turned the two story mansion into a small private sanitarium, called the Grande Vista Sanitarium.
 It was popular with the wealthy in Piedmont and Berkeley.
 It was off the beaten path but still accessible for visiting families.

-The house passed to Dr. Belgum’s brother Bernard Belgum, who lived in Richmond near San Pablo Ave.
-In 1959 another sister, Christine Herman, was widowed, and moved in with Bernard from Wisconsin.
+The house passed to Dr. Belgum’s brother Bernard Belgum.
+In 1959 another sister, Christine Heimann, was widowed, and moved from Wisconsin.
 Bernard tried to keep running the Sanitarium for a few years but he didn’t have a medical degree and there were fewer patients.
 Only Ida Ruth lived on in the mansion to help maintain the property.

 Bernard died in 1963,leaving everything to Christine and Ida.
 Ida Ruth was a noted local artist, and led a solitary life.
 She died in 1964.
 The mansion was empty.
-Christine died in 1971 and during the estate sale it was discovered that the abandoned property had been vandalized and eventually burnt to the ground.
+Christine, or Kristine, died in 1971 and during the estate sale it was discovered that the abandoned property had been vandalized and eventually burnt to the ground.
 The property eventually passed to the East Bay Regional Parks.

 My guess is that the White Witch of Wildcat Canyon was not a witch at all, but instead, she was the last care giver of the Grande Vista Sanitarium, the artist Ida Ruth Belgum.